rjbobeles/pintask/README.md

 - NodeJS (v22+)
 - [Tilt](https://tilt.dev)
 - VSCode (With the recommended extensions installed)
+- Yarn

 ## Running the Services

+1. Comply with the software requirements.
-1. Clone the repository
+2. Clone the repository
-2. Copy the `.env.sample` file located in the root directory and provide the necessary values.
+3. Copy the `.env.sample` file located in the root directory and provide the necessary values.
-3. Run `tilt up` to start the services on your local machine.
+4. Run `tilt up` to start the services on your local machine.

    - **`tilt up`**: Runs the services locally; MongoDB using docker-compose
    - **`tilt up -- --compose=k8s`**: Runs all services in kubernetes; MongoDB using docker-compose